fossasia/loklak_webclient/README.md

 3. Run `gulp dev` (may require installing Gulp globally)
 4. Navigate to `localhost:3000` to view the application

-Now that `gulp dev` is running, the server is up as well.
-Any changes will be automatically processed by Gulp and the server will be updated.
+Now that `gulp dev` is running, the server is up as well and serving files from the `/build` directory.
+Any changes in the `/app` directory will be automatically processed by Gulp and the server will be updated.

 ---